kahinimehta/SocialRecognitionTask/script.md

 ### For Running the Main Experiment:
 1. Open terminal
 2. Type `n` when prompted to confirm you want to run the localizer (this skips the localizer)
-3. Type `experiment` when prompted
+3. Type `experiment` if you are trying to run the experiment
 4. Say `y` to:
    - Running the experiment
-   - Uploading the log files
+   - Uploading the log files (after the experiment completes)

 ### For Participants Running the Localizer:
 1. Open terminal
 2. Enter `y` when prompted

+This will run the localizer and upload the log files.

 ---